 The skills gained over a summer at camp will be incredible resume’ builders.
 Employers are looking for communicators, problem solvers, and those who are able to work well with others.
 Those core 21st century skills, and many more, are ones that we build right here at camp.
 Teaching a camper how to make a friendship bracelet sharpens your ability to give clear directions and roasting marshmallows with 16 kids with only 4 skewers certainly creates great problem solving skills.
 And those wanting a future with animals, children, science, and recreation, your time at summer camp with us will boost your experience!

 Aside from the skills, you get some awesome benefits from working at camp with us.
 All of our summer staff are paid employees.
-We also provide housing, meals, a $200 credit in our camp store.
+We also provide housing, meals, and a $100 credit in our camp store.

-We are seeking to hire individuals described as enthusiastic, outgoing, positive, creative, bright, friendly, and caring.
-You should have good communication skills, be self-motivated, willing to learn and have a passion for science, animals and children.
+We are seeking to hire individuals described as enthusiastic, positive, creative, friendly, and caring.
+You should be able to effectively communicate ideas, opinions, and instructions in a constructive manner; Be self-motivated to work on tasks and reach assigned goals; Be willing to learn new concepts and skills; Give and take direction from others; And have a passion for science, animals and childhoood development.

 Our summer camp staff should:

-- Be self-less and care about others’ needs We and parents are trusting that campers’ health, safety, and happiness comes first and is a priority while they are here at camp.
+- Be selfless and care about others’ needs.
+We and parents are trusting that campers’ health, safety, and happiness is a priority while they are here at camp.

 - Show enthusiasm.
-Spolier alert: you will be singing camp songs.
-Camp is fun and we expect that to be shown first-hand with our camp staff.
+Spoiler alert: you will be singing camp songs.
+Camp is fun and we expect that to be shown by our camp staff.

 - Walk/travel several miles each day.
 Looking for a reason to get in more steps?
 This is the place!
 We expect staff to be able to handle the activity that camp requires.
 While you won’t be extreme hiking every day, you will be walking several miles a day around camp doing day-to-day things.